Leave a Message

 Elena Price | September 16, 2023

 Nestled in the heart of Norfolk County, Needham, Massachusetts offers a captivating blend of historical charm and contemporary attractions.
 This picturesque town, with its tree-lined streets and vibrant community, draws both families and professionals seeking a high quality of life within easy reach of Boston.
-From its rich colonial history to a thriving culinary scene, this guide covers everything buyers and residents need to know — cost of living, weather, outdoor spaces, and the best local restaurants.
+From its rich colonial history to a thriving culinary scene, this guide covers everything buyers and residents need to know — cost of living, schools, commute, outdoor spaces, and the best local restaurants.

 Needham, MA — At a Glance